About this manual¶

 - Online backup verification

 Duplicati is built to work with simple storage systems.
 Many providers offer compatible storages and often at cheap prices.
-As a downside of this, some storage systems may store corrupted data.
-Most people only notice the corruption when they attempt to restore files they have lost and restoring fails.
+As a downside of this, some storage system might store corrupt data.
+And most people usually notice that, when they need their backup to restore files they have lost and restoring fails.
 To avoid that Duplicati regularly downloads a random set of backup files, restores their content and checks their integrity.
-That way you can detect problems with your online storage before you run into trouble.
+That way you can detect problems with your online storage before you run into troubles.